 The right chatbot is the one that best fits the value proposition you’re trying to convey to your users.
 In some cases, that could require enterprise-level AI capabilities; however, in other instances, simple menu buttons may be the perfect solution.

-Appointment scheduling or booking bots are kind of bots you usually find in Healthcare, Airlines and Hotel industries.
-These bots help customers’ book slots for appointments with the enterprise they communicate with.
+Appointment scheduling or booking bots are the kind of bots you usually find in Healthcare, Airlines and Hotel industries.
+These bots help customers book slots for appointments with the enterprise they communicate with.

 Appointment bots are often linked to Google calendar, so when a customer books an appointment with you, it automatically gets stored in the calendar, creates an event and sends reminders to both the customer and the business representative.
-The HR team also uses these bots to schedule interviews for recruitment purposes.
+The HR team also uses HR chatbots to schedule interviews for recruitment purposes.

 So if you have a business that requires a lot of booking and scheduling, this bot serves the purpose!
-Some of the types of chatbots under this category of chatbots are-
+Some of the chatbot types under this category are-

-This must be the most popular use-case of chatbots!
+This has to be one of the most popular chatbot example!
 When someone says the word ‘chatbot’, the first thing to pop up in our mind is that one-time we spoke to a chatbot for customer care.
-These types of chatbots performs all tasks a customer support representative would do.
+These types of AI chatbots performs all tasks a customer support representative would do.
 And it does them real good!
 Such chatbots can be added to multiple touchpoints of a customer like a self-service knowledge base, website, mobile app, etc

-Features such as 24/7 hour availability, quick and easy solutions, instant replies and live chat facilities make chatbots the ideal tool to improve customer service.
-It not only improves communication between businesses and clients but also builds a rapport with them to earn customer loyalty.
+Chatbot software has features such as 24/7 hour availability, quick and easy solutions, instant replies, and live chat facilities make support chatbots the ideal tool to improve customer service.
+It not only improves communication between businesses and customer base but also builds a rapport with them to earn customer loyalty.
 They also gather customer feedback and send it to your team so that you can work on the shortcomings.